 Does Recycled Swimwear Release Microplastic?

 So this is the really key question.
 Yes, like regular swimwear, recycled swimwear does release microplastic.
+In fact, any clothing made from recycled plastic does release microplastic.
 It’s definitely not a silver bullet to the microplastic problem.

 If you’re not aware of the microplastic issue then microplastics are tiny pieces of plastic that are shed every time we wash synthetic clothing.
 It also comes from a variety of other sources, such as sunscreen and cosmetics, but also from industrial sources too.
 Microplastics end up in the food and drink that we consume, and ultimately end up in our bodies, where scientists are currently not sure what the long-term effects of this may be.